Journey Engine API Reference

 The Sprite struct is not typically created directly by game code.
 Instead, use the Context draw methods which build sprites internally:

 #![allow(unused)] fn main() { //?
 Solid colored rectangle ctx.draw_rect(pos, size, color); //?
+Explicit layer for debug or background/world split ctx.draw_rect_layer(RenderLayer::Debug, pos, size, color); //?
+Additive colored rectangle for neon/effects ctx.draw_rect_additive(pos, size, color); //?
 Textured sprite from sheet ctx.draw_sprite_from_sheet(pos, size, color, source_rect, flip_x, texture_id); //?
 Additive blended sprite ctx.draw_sprite_from_sheet_additive(pos, size, color, source_rect, flip_x, texture_id); }

 Rendering Details

-- Up to 1024 sprites per frame (instanced rendering)
+- Up to 65_536 sprites per frame (instanced rendering)

-- Sprites are batched by
+- Sprites are ordered by

-texture_idfor minimal GPU state changes - Two render pipelines: alpha blend (default) and additive blend
+RenderLayer, thenBlendMode, then batched bytexture_id - Two render pipelines: alpha blend (default) and additive blend

 - Horizontal flipping is done in UV-space, avoiding anchor-offset artifacts